-Back in the early stages of the 2001 season, Williams tried out some rear wing bumper stickers on their FW23.
+Back in the early .Sp5rl!47rs of the 2001 season, Williams tried out some rear wing bumper stickers on their FW23.
 Williams had a poor start to the season, entering their second year of partnership with BMW power.
 The package was a good one, and drivers Juan Pablo Montoya & Ralf Schumacher were competitive right from the off.
 But things just didn’t work out straight away.

 Starting with Australia, Ralf Schumacher was involved in a frightening accident when BAR’s Jacques Villeneuve collided with him in the braking zone at Turn 3.
 Vaulting over the back of the Williams, debris from the accident hit a trackside marshal named Graham Beveridge, killing him instantly.